mstolyarchuk/flask-staticify/README.rst

 ===============

 A simple extension that makes it possible to define the additional static locations your Flask application will traverse as a fallback.
+Miss Django's ``STATICFILES_DIRS`` setting?
+This mimics that functionallty.

 Only works when ``app.debug`` is set to ``True``.